 Coordinator, Transition

-First Year Student (and Parent) Orientation – MOST
+First Year Student (and Parent & Guardian) Orientation – MOST

-About MOST The McBurney Orientation and Service Training (MOST) Program helps new freshmen and their parents get the MOST out of their transition to UW-Madison.
-Participants will have the opportunity to complete McBurney orientation and service training activities before the start of Wisconsin Welcome.
-The MOST program includes free, early move-in for students living in…
+About MOST The McBurney Orientation and Service Training (MOST) Program helps new freshmen and their parents and guardians get the MOST out of their transition to UW-Madison.
+Participants will have the opportunity to complete the McBurney Center orientation and service training activities before the start of Wisconsin Welcome.
+In order to attend the MOST program,…

 Housing Accommodations